philc/book-notes/lifestyle/the psychology of money - morgan housel.md

 ## Luck and risk (chap 2)

-* "If you give luck and risk their proper respect, you realize that when judging people's financial success, -- both your own and others -- it's never as good or as bad as it seems."
+* "If you give luck and risk their proper respect, you realize that when judging people's financial success -- both your own and others -- it's never as good or as bad as it seems."
-  * Gates had a 1 in a million kind of luck of attending a high school with a computer.
-Kent Evans, his best friend: 1 in a million risk, dying in a high school mountaineering accident.
+  * Gates had a one in a million kind of luck of attending a high school with a computer.
+Kent Evans, his best friend: one in a million risk, dying in a high school mountaineering accident.
   * "For every Bill Gates there is a Kent Evans who was just as skilled and driven but ended up on the other side of life roulette."
 * People conclude that bad outcomes were a result of bad decisions, but like poker, we can't easily